 for solo cello and live electroacoustic diffusion, 10m

-for symphony orchestra, 4m
+for orchestra, 4m

 a microscore for chamber ensemble, 1m

-for solo B flat clarinet, 8m
+for b-flat clarinet, 8m

-For tenor, flute, cello, percussion and piano
+for tenor, flute, cello, percussion and piano

-for voices, brass, woodwind and percussion
+for voices, brass, woodwinds and percussion

 a children's musical for 8-16 year olds, 45m